stirling-research-group/git-tutorial/README.md

   - [Linux](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent?platform=linux)
 - Have [git](https://github.com/git-guides/install-git) installed on your computer
 - Have a text editor you like available to modify files.
+- From a command prompt/terminal know how to navigate to different directories.

 ###
 ---